aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

     v 3 -73519366 41048796

 We also need to skip the header lines, starting either with `c` or `p`.
 Then, on each edge line, we have the letter `v`, the node index, the longitude and latitude.
-From what I understand, the coordinates are expressed in WGS 84, but as `int` type, in millionth of degree.
-So we divide the int longitude and latitude numbers by a million to obtain the degree coordinates.
+From what I understand, the coordinates are expressed in WGS 84, but as `int` type, in millionth of degrees.
+So we divide the `int` longitude and latitude numbers by a million to obtain the coordinates in degrees.

 ```python